 Our approach is to work in partnership with communities to support freedom of responsible expression.
 We want to bring together civil society and communities to discuss ways to celebrate diversity through an increased understanding of human rights and supporting a more inclusive society for all.

 With our borders reopening this year, members of the Commission have once again been able to travel overseas to progress this work through our international networks.
 One such opportunity I had was to travel to Utah and contribute to the 29th Annual International Law and Religion Symposium, where I spoke on religion's role in building peace in New Zealand communities.

-Today everyone that has shared here at Makara about storytelling.
-What I would like to say is No story is worth forgetting the acts of heroism and activism that changed the lives of many, and I know those stories will continue to change lives of our future generations and our treasured tamariki.
+Today everyone that has spoken and shared here and at makara about story telling.
+What I would like to say is No story is worth forget the acts of heroism and activism that changed the lives of many, and know those stories will continue to change lives of our future generations and our treasured tamariki.